-To find out why you were denied, consider calling the lender to ask directly or review the adverse action notice provided to you at or after the denial.
+Consider calling the lender to ask directly or review the adverse action notice provided to you at or after the denial.
 If they can't provide you with a specific reason for the denial, you'll need to do some more research into your current financial situation.Even if your credit history is OK and you have made all your monthly payments on time, you may be denied a loan application if your debt-to-income ratio (the sum of all your debts divided by your monthly income) is too high.
 Generally, a low DTI (less than 40%) indicates to lenders a healthy balance between debt and income.Not all lenders have the same lending criteria and requirements.
 Rates, fees, and terms can also vary widely from lender to lender.

 If you search and compare several loan offers to each other, you could end up saving hundreds, or even thousands, of dollars over the course of your loan.Many factors influence the determination of eligibility for a personal loan.
 Common reasons for rejection include a low credit score or poor credit history, a high debt-to-income ratio, unstable work history, income too low for the desired loan amount, or lack of important information or documentation in your application.
 Your loan could also be refused if the purpose is not for an eligible reason, such as trying to apply for a personal loan to invest.Credit report errors are more common than you think and can easily prevent you from getting a personal loan.
 According to a study by the Federal Trade Commission, one in four consumers has found at least one error in their credit file.